Montgomery County Public Schools (Maryland): 20th century

-The county's first Board of Education was named by legislative enactments in 1917; the first Board consisted of nine men.
+The county's first Board of Education was named by legislative enactments in 1917; the first board consisted of nine men.
 A woman was appointed to the board in 1920: Mrs. A. Dawson Trumble, who served a five-year term that led to a steady succession of female members.

 Edwin W. Broome, superintendent during 1916–1953, combined one-room schoolhouses into multi-room operations at the beginning of his tenure, reducing the number of schools from 108 to 66 by 1949.
 At that point, school enrollment was over 22,000.
 When Broome took the job, there were five high schools, all in the northern portion of the county.
 He built two secondary schools for Silver Spring and two for Bethesda, and also pushed high schools to add the 12th grade.

-1950s–present
+In 1936, Broome and his board agreed to equalize teacher pay regardless of race in response to a lawsuit brought by William B. Gibbs Jr. and the NAACP.

 In the early 1950s, elementary students of color attended one of four elementary schools – Linden, Ken-Gar, Takoma Park, and River Road – all of which were considered substandard.
 Older students of color attended Lincoln Junior High School and George Washington Carver High School in Rockville.
-Montgomery County was the one of the first seven counties in Maryland to start to desegregate its public schools, which it began in September 1955, following the Brown v.
-Board of Education ruling by the Supreme Court of the United States that ordered the desegregation of all schools nationwide.
+Montgomery County was one of the first seven counties in Maryland to start to desegregate its public schools, which it began in September 1955, following the Brown v.
+Board of Education ruling by the Supreme Court of the United States, which ordered the desegregation of all schools nationwide.
 Montgomery County completed the integration of its schools in 1960–1961.